 Category Archives: dams

-Cofferdams are enclosures built inside bodies of water such as lakes and rivers to provide a dry working environment throughout the construction period.
+Cofferdams are temporary enclosures constructed in water bodies like lakes and rivers.
+They provide a dry working environment throughout the construction period.
 Cofferdams are temporary dykes that are built across a body of water.
 They allow the water to be pumped outside, ensuring a clean and dry construction site.

-This article is about the significance and definition of Cofferdam and about the different types of cofferdams preferred in construction works.
+This article discusses the significance and definition of Cofferdam and construction methods of Cofferdams.
+It also explores the different types of cofferdams preferred in construction works.

 1. Significance of cofferdams